n3ur0mancer/arduino-misc/README.md

 # arduino-misc
- Random assaembly of various Arduino projects and codes.
+ Random assortment of various Arduino projects and code.